-It has been determined that the company will be accounted for as a jointly controlled entity for Group Accounts purposes within the accounts of the Authority.
-This has been determined by following guidance in the Code of Practice.
+It has been determined that the company is governed by Joint Control due to the fact that unanimous consent exists for key decisions and that each Authority has equal voting rights.
+This joint arrangement has been deemed to be a Joint Operation as the parties have rights to the assets, and obligations for the liabilities relating to the arrangement.
 This will be reviewed in forthcoming financial years based on the future of the Company and if any Fire and Rescue Authority influence positions or Company governance arrangements have changed.

-However on the basis of materiality it has been determined that Group Accounts are not required for the financial year 2013-14 having considered both qualitative and quantitative factors, including the following:
+However on the basis of materiality it has been determined that Group Accounts are not required for the financial year 2014-15 having considered both qualitative and quantitative factors, including the following: